 Delhi to Udaipur Train

-If you want to travel in budget and enjoy the scenic beauty of the journey, your best bet to travel from Delhi to Udaipur is on a train.
+If you want to travel on a budget and enjoy the scenic beauty of the journey, your best bet to travel from Delhi to Udaipur is on a train.
 There are nearly 10 trains every day that connect the two destinations Most of these trains, moreover, either start from Delhi or end there.
 So if you are coming from Delhi, the chances of them running late are quite less.

 From old Delhi railway station to Delhi Sarai Rohilla Terminal railway station to New Delhi railway station, you can find Delhi to Udaipur trains pretty much everywhere in Delhi.
 Book a sleeper class for a budget trip or a 3AC for a bit of comfort.
 I suggest you use IRCTC’s website or their mobile app to book a train.